AlicenJoyHenning/honours_2023/docs/04_seurat_tutorials/full_seurat_process.md

 #    Number of communities: 11
 #    Elapsed time: 0 seconds
 ```
+Experimenting with different resolutions:
+In the context of single-cell RNA sequencing (scRNA-seq) data analysis and clustering using community detection algorithms, such as the Louvain method or Leiden algorithm, the concept of "resolution" has a specific meaning that can sometimes be a bit counterintuitive.

+In these algorithms, the resolution parameter is used to control the granularity of the clusters that are identified in the data.
+A lower resolution value results in larger, more inclusive clusters, while a higher resolution value leads to smaller, more distinct clusters.

+Goal: make UMAP plots with markers identified for clusters in both high and low resolution

 The clusters can be found using the Idents() function.